JuliaDataScience/JuliaDataScience/contents/stats.md

 It measures how much one unit increase/decrease in one variable is related to one unit increase/decrease in another variable.

 The interpretation of a given covariance demands knowledge about units of measurement from both underlying variables.
-So, if we want to analyze covariance between two variables we must have some understanding of how the variables units are measured.
+So, if we want to analyze covariance between two variables, we must have some understanding of how the variables' units are measured.
 That is why most of the time we use the **correlation, which is _normalized_ covariance**.
 The correlation is _dimensionless_ since it is constrained to the unit range between -1 and 1.
-Mathematically speaking, the correlation is the covariance divided by the product of the variables' standard deviation and is denoted by the Greek letter $\rho$:
+Mathematically speaking, the correlation is the covariance divided by the product of the variables' standard deviations, and is denoted by the Greek letter $\rho$:

 $$ \rho(x, y) = \frac{\operatorname{cov}(x, y)}{\sigma_x \cdot \sigma_y}, $$ {#eq:correlation}